groundy

 Fish-Speech: The Open-Source TTS Model That's Threatening ElevenLabs

-Fish Audio's S2 model reached SOTA benchmarks in March 2026 with sub-100ms latency, 80+ languages, and open-sourced weights—directly challenging ElevenLabs' commercial dominance while exposing the real costs of 'free' voice AI.
+Fish Audio's open-source S2 TTS hit SOTA in March 2026 with sub-100ms latency and 80+ languages, challenging ElevenLabs' commercial pricing and exposing licensing gaps.

-Fish Audio’s open-source Fish-Speech S2 model matches or outperforms closed commercial TTS systems on objective benchmarks—achieving sub-100ms time-to-first-audio, a 0.515 Audio Turing Test score (beating ElevenLabs in head-to-head arena rankings), and support for 80+ languages from a single model.
+Fish Audio’s open-source Fish-Speech S2 model matches or outperforms closed commercial TTS systems on objective benchmarks, with sub-100ms time-to-first-audio, a 0.515 Audio Turing Test score, and support for 80+ languages from a single model.
 For practitioners considering ElevenLabs at current pricing, S2 resets the evaluation entirely.

 What Is Fish-Speech?

 Fish-Speech is the open-source TTS project maintained by Fish Audio, a Chinese AI audio startup.
-The repository sits at 26,000+ GitHub stars as of March 2026, making it one of the most-watched speech synthesis projects on the platform.
-(GitHub. “fishaudio/fish-speech: SOTA Open Source TTS.”)
+Fish Audio maintains one of the most-watched open-source speech synthesis repositories on GitHub.

 How Does Fish-Speech Work?